Applying for studies – when to apply

 In general, international students can only apply to Bachelor's or Master's studies at Lund University during these application periods and through the national application system.
 The dates refer to the deadline to apply online.
 After this deadline, students usually have another two weeks to get their documents and their application fee (if applicable) to Sweden.

-A few programmes may stay open for applications after the normal application deadline.
-Please read more under 'Extended application deadline' below.
+A few programmes may open also for late applications after the normal application deadline.
+Please read more under 'late applications' below.

 Don't miss the deadline!

 It is extremely important to apply before the deadline.
 After the deadline, it will not be possible to apply online at www.universityadmissions.se.
 If your documents or your application fee arrive after the specified deadline for this (usually around two weeks after the online application deadline) your application will be considered late.
-Unless the programme or course that you are applying to has an extended deadline (see below), this means that your application will not be processed or considered.
+Unless the programme or course that you are applying to is accepting late applications (see below), this means that your application will not be processed or considered.

 Sometimes a specific programme or course will open for late applications after the selection.
-In these cases you will find the message "open for late application" by the programme/course information on universityadmissions.se.
+In these cases, you will find the message "open for late application" by the programme/course information on universityadmissions.se.
 You apply with the usual application steps.
 As long as this message is showing, it is possible to apply, but late applications are processed in order of date, so it is still important to apply as soon as possible.
-Please note that if the programme/course does not have an extended deadline, it is not possible to apply late.
+Please note that if the programme/course is not open for late applications, it is not possible to apply late or to submit documents after the deadline.

 If you are an EU/EEA citizen (or if you already have a residence permit in Sweden or the EU/EEA) and you have missed the international application round, it may be possible for you to apply to some programmes and courses in the 'Swedish student' application rounds (15 March–15 April for studies commencing in autumn; 15 September–15 October for studies commencing in spring).
-However, please note that most international programmes will not be open for applications in this application round!
+In general, the international Bachelor's programmes open in both rounds.
+However, please note that most international Master's programmes will not be open for applications in this application round!

 In the case that you are able to apply for your programme in the later 'Swedish student' application round, you apply at the national application website for Swedish students www.antagning.se.
 Once you have found the programme there, you can follow the same steps as when you apply in the international application round.
 Be aware that the admission results from this later round are announced very close to the start of the academic semester, so we still encourage all international students to apply in the earlier round.